Crio-Bytes/OS/Virtual memory (Memory leak)/README.md

 ## Activity 2 - Debug Unwanted Memory Leaks

+Whenever `malloc` is called, it starts looking for a free memory block that fits the size for your request.
+Supposing that such a block of memory is found, it is marked as reserved and a pointer to that location is returned.
+Scanning the memory for free blocks is an overhead and this is the reason local variables and memory that is allocated statically is stored in the stack and not in the heap.

+When you allocate a chunk of memory but the process ends without deallocating that memory to eventually return it back to the operating system, you essentially create a 'hole' and the operating system has to take care of this 'hole' when it needs to allocate memory to another process.

+Compile the program in Activity 1 and pass the executable to Valgrind.
+Observe the output that Valgrind returns.

+> Refer `images/activity-2/activity-2a.gif` in this folder.

+Compile the program again with the `-g` flag to include debugging symbols in the binary.
+Run Valgrind again, but this time with the `--leak-check=full` flag.
+Observe the output.

+> Refer `images/activity-2/activity-2b.gif` in this folder.

+Pay attention to the heap usage and the leak summary in both of the cases.
+Note that Valgrind points you to the line numbers in the file that may be causing the memory leak if run with the `--leak-check=full` flag.

+As the process keeps on requesting memory again and again after regular intervals without returning unused memory, it results in a memory leak.
+Consider the situation when a program has to run continuously for extended periods of time, like a year, for instance.
+The operating system will eventually run out of free memory resulting in a out of memory trap that has to be handled in some way.
+In the next couple of activities, you will learn more about the steps the operating system can take to handle this issue.

+### MicroChallenge

+Confirm whether the line numbers reported by Valgrind correspond to the `malloc` calls.

 ## Activity 3 - Observe How Linux Handles OOM Traps

 When we dynamically allocate memory, the heap expands if enough memory is available.
 What if the operating system runs out of free memory altogether?
 Note that this case is different than `malloc` not able to allocate memory of a certain size, smaller chunks can still be allocated in those cases.